-Global Works has one of the best safety records in the student travel industry.
 It reflects our commitment to risk management and careful attention to each detail in the planning of our programs.
-Some very important reasons that we maintain these high standards are:
+Some very important ways that we maintain these high standards are:

-- The most important part of any Global Works program is the safety and well-being of each participant.
+The most important part of any Global Works program is the safety and well-being of each participant.
 Global Works is proactive.
-Trip Leaders, chaperones, and participants act as a team.
+Trip Leaders, chaperones, and participants act as a team to help mitigate potential risks..
 On a daily basis, leaders review safety protocols when they brief the group on the upcoming activities, culture expectations and procedures.

-- Everybody in the Global Works organization is responsible for upholding the Global Works Risk Management policies.
 Risk Management takes place before, during, and after each and every program.
-It starts with communication prior to the program when participants speak to Home Office staff and their Trip Leaders.
+It starts with communication prior to the program when participants and chaperones speak to Home Office staff and their Trip Leaders.
 It permeates throughout the program through our contracts, agreements, scouting, and supervision.
 Finally, after the trip, we reflect, discuss, document, and evolve.